LaraPass/Docs/resources/docs/personal/introduction.md

 <a name="support"></a>
 ## Support

- If you have any questions that are beyond the scope of this help file, please feel free to open a support ticket at [**`support.larapass.net`**](https://support.larapass.net) and we would be more than happy to help.
+ If you have any questions that are beyond the scope of this help file, please feel free to open a support ticket at <a href="https://support.larapass.net" target="_blank">**`support.larapass.net`**</a> and we would be more than happy to help.

  ---